 This Immigration and Nationality Act (INA) established the new S nonimmigrant visa for foreign witnesses and informants.
 It was part of the 1994 Violent Crime Control and Law Enforcement Act.

-In addition, our immigration experts and criminal lawyers in Los Angeles are at your service to answer questions.
+In this article you will find extensive up-to-date information on everything related to the S visa.
+In addition, our immigration lawyers are also criminal lawyers in Los Angeles and are at your service to answer your questions.